goofynugtz/ranjanrahul.me/README.md

 # Portfolio

 Under development.

 # Requirements
-• SASS \n
+• SASS
 • Clone or download .zip and run with `live server` in VSCode.